-A buyer agent acts as the buyer’s advocate which includes researching information, providing advice, suggesting broker-approved special stipulations to protect the buyer, negotiating for the best terms and price possible, and looking out for the buyer’s best interests every step of the way.
+Buyer Agency is when a buyer agent represents a buyer as a client.
+A buyer agent working with a client acts as the buyer’s advocate which includes researching information, providing advice, suggesting broker-approved special stipulations to protect the buyer, negotiating for the best terms and price possible, and looking out for the buyer’s best interests every step of the way.
+GA Law requires a buyer have a written agreement to be represented as a client by an agent.

 In this relationship, the agent has a duty to keep the buyer’s communications about properties confidential.
 Dealing with only one agent makes the process more efficient for the buyer, and usually results in a more accurate search as the agent gets to know the buyer’s unique needs.
 This broker-client relationship requires a written buyer agency agreement per Georgia Law.